Rum ration: Black Tot Day

+In place of the rum ration, sailors were allowed to buy three 1/2 imppt cans of beer a day, and were provided improved recreational facilities to make up for the loss of rum.
+While the rum ration was abolished, the order to "splice the mainbrace", awarding sailors an extra tot of rum for good service, remained as a command which could only be given by the Monarch and is still used to recognise good service.
+Rum rations are also given on special occasions: in recent years, examples included the 100th anniversary of the Royal Canadian Navy in 2010 and after the Queen's Diamond Jubilee celebrations in 2012.

 In other navies

-In the United States Navy, the daily ration was 1/2 USpt of distilled spirits until 1842, when it was reduced to 1 USgi.
+In the United States Navy, the ration was originally rum before being replaced with American whiskey.
+The daily ration was 1/2 USpt of distilled spirits until 1842, when it was reduced to 1 USgi.
 It was abolished in 1862.

 While the Royal Australian Navy never issued the rum ration, their sailors were entitled to the rum ration when they were on Royal Navy ships until 1921.

-The Royal Canadian Navy abolished the rum ration in 1972, and the last navy to issue the rum ration regularly, the Royal New Zealand Navy, abolished the practice on 28 February 1990.